Proud of UAE [email protected] [email protected] +97142500251 97142500251+ +971507869887 971507869887+ WhatsApp

 Court escalation should be approached carefully, especially in high-value, complex, or legally sensitive disputes.

-- Analysis of VAT returns, records, reconciliations, and supporting documents
+• Review of VAT returns, records, reconciliations, and supporting documentation

-- Representation support before the Tax Disputes Resolution Committee
+• Representation before the Tax Disputes Resolution Committee

 Documents Commonly Required for a VAT Dispute